LiMe-NanoBioeng/pressure_control/README.md

 ## Hardware description
 ### Overview Fig.1
 The controller works on GUI-based Python code that communicates with devices through an Arduino micro.
-The controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS) to pressurize a sample solution in a tube.
+The controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS).
 To switch among different solutions, it uses ten on/off solenoid valves connected to respective sample tubes and a selector valve (IDEX Health & Science, MXX778-605).
 The selector valve connects a tube out of ten sample tubes to a single outlet tube.
 The system monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.